A Direct Approach for Handling Contextual Bandits with Latent State Dynamics: Proof of

 \subsection{Proof of \Cref{lm:rt-bound}}

-The proof adapts the one of \Cref{lm:est-simple}: the very beginning is similar, up to considering $\hbtheta_{(s-1) \ell,h}$ instead of $\hbtheta_{t-1,h}$, but the core of the proof is significantly different, as the LinUCB approach by \citet{abbasi2011improved} cannot be followed anymore; see details on the reasons for this non-applicability in Section~\ref{sec:challenge-overcome} and in Appendix~\ref{app:other-techn-tool}.
+The proof adapts the one of \Cref{lm:est-simple}: the very beginning is similar, up to considering $\hbtheta_{(s-1) \ell,h}$ instead of $\hbtheta_{t-1,h}$, but the core of the proof is significantly different, as the LinUCB approach by \citet{abbasi2011improved} cannot be followed anymore; see details on the reasons for this non-applicability in Appendix~\ref{app:other-techn-tool}.

 The proof below actually details the claims and proof structure presented in Appendix~\ref{app:other-techn-tool}, partly based on some $\L^2$--Markov-based deviation inequality by~\citet{nelson2022ContextLatent}.